solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/README.md

 ## Overview

 In the financial services industry, validating contracts, statements of work (SOWs), and invoices poses distinct challenges.
 This is particularly true when it comes to ensuring that invoices align with SOWs, especially for milestone-based payments and other specific deliverables.
 Traditionally, this validation process is manual, requiring meticulous comparison and cross-checking, often leading to delays, errors, and elevated operational costs.
-This article explores a high-level architectural solution utilizing Microsoft Azure's comprehensive suite of services to automate and streamline this process, resulting in faster, more accurate, and cost-effective invoice validation.
+This accelerator explores a high-level architectural solution utilizing Microsoft Azure's comprehensive suite of services to automate and streamline this process, resulting in faster, more accurate, and cost-effective invoice validation.

 The objective of this solution is to automate the extraction, validation, and storage of invoices and SOWs to minimize manual effort and boost operational efficiency.
 This solution architecture facilitates seamless integration across multiple Azure services, ensuring scalability, security, and optimized costs, while accurately aligning invoices with milestone-based deliverables and other contractual obligations.